On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: CG Variants Designed for Parallelism

-While matrix-vector multiplication can be parallelized and vectors can be partitioned among different processors in the HSCG algorithm, almost none of the operations in that algorithm can be performed simultaneously.
+While individual matrix-vector multiplications can be parallelized and vectors can be partitioned among different processors in the HSCG algorithm, almost none of the high-level operations comprising an iteration in that algorithm can be performed simultaneously.
 Looking at the algorithm of the previous section, it can be seen that at each iteration, the matrix-vector product $A p_{k-1}$ must be started, with at least part of it completed, before computation of the inner product $\langle p_{k-1} , A p_{k-1} \rangle$ can begin.
-This inner product must be {\em completed} before the vectors $x_k$ and $r_k$ can be formed, and $r_k$ must be at least partly completed, before computation of the next inner product $\langle r_k , r_k \rangle$ can begin.
+This inner product must be {\em completed} before the vectors $x_k$ and $r_k$ can be formed, and $r_k$ must be at least partly completed before computation of the next inner product $\langle r_k , r_k \rangle$ can begin.
 This inner product must be {\em completed} before $p_k$ can be formed, and at least part of $p_k$ must be completed before the start of the next iteration computing $A p_k$.
 It has been observed that waiting for the two inner products to complete can be very costly when using large numbers of processors \cite{AGHV12,Cools}.

 Several mathematically equivalent CG variants have been devised to allow overlapping of inner products with each other and with the matrix-vector multiplication in each iteration of the algorithm.
-In the following subsections, we consider two of these: one due to Chronopoulos and Gear \cite{ChronGear,ChronGear2} (CGCG) that allows either overlapping of the two inner products or overlapping of one of these with the matrix-vector product, and a pipelined version due to Ghysels and Vanroose \cite{GhyVan} (GVCG) that allows overlapping of both inner products as well as the matrix-vector multiplication.
+In the following sections, we consider two of these: one due to Chronopoulos and Gear \cite{ChronGear,ChronGear2} (CGCG) that allows either overlapping of the two inner products or overlapping of one of these with the matrix-vector product, and a pipelined version due to Ghysels and Vanroose \cite{GhyVan} (GVCG) that allows overlapping of both inner products as well as the matrix-vector multiplication.
+We give an indication of why the value of $\epsilon$ in (\ref{FJnorm}) might be expected to be larger for the GVCG variant than for HSCG and CGCG, and we demonstrate that it is, indeed, larger for a set of test problems.
+This does not {\em necessarily} mean slower convergence, however; it means simply that in the analogy with exact CG for a matrix whose eigenvalues are in intervals about the eigenvalues of $A$, the interval size must be larger for GVCG.
+If this interval size makes a significant difference in the convergence rate of exact CG, then we expect the finite precision GVCG computation to require more iterations than the other variants.
+Again, we emphasize that our analysis applies only {\em before} agreement between true and updated residual vectors is lost and {\em before} the ultimate level of accuracy is achieved.
+All of our experiments are performed on a single processor using standard double precision arithmetic, and we do not consider the timing of the algorithms, only the number of iterations required to reach a given level of accuracy (assuming that that level of accuracy is reached by the algorithm).